digitaltwinconsortium/ManufacturingOntologies/README.md

 In this case, UA Cloud Publisher stores its configuration and log files locally on the Edge PC under c:/publisher on Windows or /publisher on Linux.

 Then, open a browser on the Edge PC and navigate to http://localhost.
 You are now connected to the UA Cloud Publisher's interactive UI.
-Select the Configuration menu item and enter the following information, replacing [myiothub] with the name of your IoT Hub and replacing [publisherkey] with the primary key of a new publisher device you will have to create in your IoT Hub through the Azure Portal and select Update:
+Select the Configuration menu item and enter the following information, replacing [myiothub] with the name of your IoT Hub and replacing [publisherkey] with the primary key of a new publisher device you will have to create in your IoT Hub through the Azure Portal.
+Then click Update:

 `BrokerClientName: publisher`